Hagenbeck/ForestHealth/README.md

 For questions about code usage, contact: github@peer-schlieker.de

 **Data Attribution:**
-This project's results are based on modified Copernicus Sentinel data 2024-2025.
+This project's results are based on modified Copernicus Sentinel data 2020-2025.
 The original Copernicus Sentinel data is freely available under EU law (Regulation EU No 377/2014) for reproduction, distribution, communication to the public, and adaptation.

 Original data source: Copernicus Open Access Hub / Copernicus API

+This project includes ESA Worldcover data.
+© ESA WorldCover project 2021 / Contains modified Copernicus Sentinel data (2021) processed by ESA WorldCover consortium

 **Acknowledgments**
 This project uses several open-source libraries.
 See environment.yml for the full list.